polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 Duration: 60 minutes

-In this exercise, you establish a PowerShell Remoting session to the privileged endpoint
+In this exercise, you establish a PowerShell Remoting session to the privileged endpoint.

 ### Task 1: Create a log share

-   > **Note**: The share will be used to store diagnostics logs collected via the privileged endpoint
+   > **Note**: The share will be used to store diagnostics logs collected via the privileged endpoint.

 1. From the AzS-Host1 Azure VM, start File Explorer.